Ozzie-code-alt/progen-refresh/mdBlogs/smartsolutions.md

 <h2 className="text-[#FFFFFF] text-[18px] sm:text-[35px] font-bold pt-10 pb-1 ">Engineering a Marketing Legacy</h2>

 <p className="text-[#FFFFFF] text-[15px] sm:text-[28px] pb-5  sm:pb-10  ">
 In 2022, Kevin met up again with Lcid, which turned out to be a really important moment.
-Lcid offered Kevin with a partnership stake at WARP, a company part of Prometheus that focuses on web development and software solutions.
+Lcid offered Kevin with a partnership stake at WARP, a subsidiary of Prometheus that focuses on web development and software solutions.
 This was a perfect match for Kevin's skills and his dream of running a full-service marketing in Iloilo.
 <br/>
 <br/>
 Kevin decided to join WARP.
 At first, it was just him and A Frederick Molejona Sansait working there, but he was given the opportunity to grow the team and manage more projects.
 By the end of the year, the team had grown from two people to five.